 Correct – He is called both Saul and Paul in Acts 13:9.

 Explanation: Paul was his Roman name, while Saul was his Hebrew name.
+The text doesn’t frame it as a name change at conversion.

 Wrong Belief #7 – Jonah was swallowed by a whale.